 僊 Pronunciation: ɕiɛn (While the pinyin is "Xian", the Wade-Giles transliteration "Hsien" may be a better pronunciation guide.)

-A priest of the Wandering Path, Xian is a slightly built pale-skinned young woman, maybe 20 years old at most, with a clear, soft voice and a twinkle in her jade green eyes.
+A priest of the Wandering Path, Xian is a slightly built pale-skinned young woman (maybe 20 winters old at most when the run started) with a clear, soft voice.
 She usually wears a cloth hat, a loose long-sleeved green silk tunic tied with a blue sash, white socks, and black shoes with white soles and a white V-shaped stripe on the front.
 She has a scarlet gown that she wears for formal rituals.
 In the World Above she appears as a shovel.

 |Hit Points||HP = 45 (Health + Energy) * 5|